 The Evolution of the Starfleet Medical Emblem

 Starfleet Medical is one of the emblems that has been around for the longest time in Star Trek series and movies, surpassed only by the Starfleet arrowhead and the Klingon emblem.
-The symbol appeared for the first time in "Star Trek: The Motion Picture" in 1979, was seen in all modern Star Trek series and movies, and most recently in the sickbay of the USS Discovery in the Short Treks episode "Calypso".
+The symbol appeared for the first time in "Star Trek: The Motion Picture" in 1979, was seen in all modern Star Trek series and movies, most recently in Star Trek Discovery (here as a variation) and Star Trek Picard (in its original form).

 In the decades that the symbol is known there were surprisingly few changes.
 There are three slight form variations, which only differ only in small details.
 In addition, it could be seen in different colors, with white being clearly prevalent.
 The Starfleet Medical symbol also appears on some special logos, which were often seen in only one episode.
 There was also an alien version and a redesign that only appeared twice.
 All of these variations are covered in this article.